giwrgosftw/The-Twins-Server-Project/README.md

 # Connect to the server
 We use Putty to connect to this server which is a graphical interface.
 Steps:
 1. Select the Connection type
-2. Complete the Host and Port fields as required (see video link)
+2. Complete the Host and Port fields as required (see the following video link)
 3. Click Open.

 Link to download: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html